 I haven’t yet knit a swatch from this chart, so it might change before it gets added to the final version of these instructions.

 Hah!
 And indeed it did.
 In the end, this turned out not to work so well for lace; this is often the way.
 (The lace turned into creepy, grinning faces, which is all very well and good if you want creepy, grinning faces.
 But that’s not very peaceful to my mind.)
-This is from the code grid labeled “Method 4, 6 columns”.
+This lace was made from the code grid labeled “Method 4, 6 columns”.

 What I think of as a multi-stitch unit is a common stitch pattern maneuver that takes up more than one square on a chart.
 For example, skyp: slip 1, knit 1, yarn over, pass the slipped stitch over.
 This takes up two spaces on an ordinary chart – it consumes two stitches and creates two stitches.
 That means it won’t fit in one black square on a code grid.
 It also needs alternating plain rows.
 Here’s how to deal with that sort of thing, first shown with a plain small checkerboard that isn’t meant to be a code grid.